Jamesphilip95/TextCounter/README.md

 # Assumptions

 - All letters in the alphabet and whole numbers are counted as letters.
-- special characters are not counted as letters.
+- Special characters are not counted as letters.
 The only specials charactors not omitted are:
   - "-", counts as a letter. i.e "part-time" is  one word, 9 letters.
   - "&", counts as a one letter word.
   - "/", counts as letter.
 It can be used to join words together i.e "one/two" is one word, 7 letters.
 Or date format i.e "09/07/2020" is one word, 10 letters.